study-dojo/study-dojo.github.io/index.md

 ### Calendar Page
-Clicking on "Calender" will bring the user to a page with a calendar that is currently empty, but will be updated to show all the study sessions:
+Clicking on "Calendar" will bring the user to a page with a calendar that is currently empty, but will be updated to show all the study sessions:

 <img src="doc/calendar.png">